Paschke duality and assembly maps: Calculation of the domain and target of the Paschke transformation

 We now show that the evaluations of \eqref{qwefrfrfrfrfrfqweoifjqwioewerwerwerrfeqwfq1} and \eqref{qwefrfrfrfrfrfqweoifjqwioefeqwfq} at $X$ in $\ppGTopo$ are equivalences.
 By homotopy invariance of the domains and targets we can assume that $X$ is a countable $G$-CW-complex with proper $G$-action.
 By local compactness, it admits a cofinal family of open subsets $U$ with $G$-compact closure belonging to $\ppGTopf$.
 This implies that $j_{*}$ in \eqref{wqefqwefqewfdqdewdqwd} and $i_{*}$ in \eqref{wqefqwefqewfdqdewdqwd1} become equivalences after evaluation at such $U$.
 We get the equivalences \eqref{qwefrfrfrfrfrfqweoifjqwioewerwerwerrfeqwfq1} and \eqref{qwefrfrfrfrfrfqweoifjqwioefeqwfq} as limits of equivalences.
 The desired equivalence \eqref{qwefrfrfrfrfrfqweoifjqwioefeqwfq1} is now defined as the suspension of the composition

 It now remains to show that the canonical transformation \eqref{werfwefewfqwefqwedqdqwedwer} is an equivalence.
 We can again assume that $X$ is a countable $G$-CW-complex with proper $G$-action.
 We let $(U_{n})_{n\in \nat}$ be an exhaustion of $X$ by an increasing family of invariant open subsets with $G$-compact closure.
 Then setting $Y_{n}:=X\setminus U_{n}$ the family $(Y_{n})_{n\in \nat}$ is a decreasing family of closed invariant subsets of $X$ with $\bigcap_{n\in \nat} Y_{n}=\emptyset$.
-By \cite[Thm.
-1.14.3]{KKG} we get a diagram of maps of horizontal fibre sequences
+We get a diagram of maps

+whose horizontal pieces are fibre sequences by \cite[Thm.
+1.15.3]{KKG}.
 Here we use that the inclusions $Y_{n}\to X$ are split-closed by \cite[Prop.
 5.1.1]{KKG} and our topological assumptions on $X$.
 We now consider the fibre sequence obtained as the limit of this diagram in the vertical direction.
 Using that $A$ is separable and \cite[Thm.
-1.14.6]{KKG} the limit of the left column vanishes.
+1.15.6]{KKG} the limit of the left column vanishes.
 Hence we get an equivalence

 as desired. \end{proof}